 A fixed date trigger is a specific date and time when the action will run every time this workflow is applied.
-Only use fixed dates for workflows related to a holiday special or specific event where every one will be on the same timeline.
+Only use fixed dates for workflows related to a holiday special or specific event where everyone will be on the same timeline.

 Approving before sending gives you manual control over when an action runs, allowing you to make edits to the action or determine whether or not you want it to run.
 If you don't approve an action right away, when it comes time for that action to trigger, you will receive an email alert reminding you to approve that action.

-- After All Previous Actions Complete - will not run until every preceding action in the workflow, including checking off todos, has been completed
+After All Previous Actions Complete: Will not run until every preceding action in the workflow, including checking off todos, has been completed

 If you only have one project date, rather than a date range with a start and end, then you can use any combination of the triggers.
 The single project date will be treated as both the start and end date.